-But despite the infamous main characters and their brilliant embodiments by Brooks and Coleman, it becomes clear very quickly that romance and wit is not the main focus of the night.
+But despite the infamous romantic leads and their brilliant embodiments by Brooks and Coleman, it becomes clear very quickly that neither romance nor wit are the main focus of the night.
 Director Kenny Leon embraces the disturbing lows and the raucous highs of this, one of Shakespeare’s alternatively funniest and most unsettling comedies.
 The shiny happy marriage between Hero, Beatrice’s cousin, and Claudio, Benedick’s brother-in-arms, goes horribly wrong with one fatal flaw: that of not listening to women.
 Strong themes of unconditional female love and the contentiousness of male camaraderie underlie every scene, reinforced by the powerful physical actions and body language of the actors.
-With Kenny Leon’s direction and an original text that seems to have been kept almost completely intact, the full effect of the trauma inflicted within this so-called comedy is laid bare with chilling emotional poignancy for us to re-examine.
-It’s all so close to home that you almost want to cry.
+With Kenny Leon’s direction and an original text that amazingly seems to have been kept almost completely intact, the full effect of the trauma inflicted within this so-called comedy is laid bare with chilling emotional poignancy for us to re-examine.
+It’s all so close to home that you want to cry.

 Another defining theme of this production of Much Ado About Nothing is ushered in by the giant “Stacey Abrams 2020” banner hanging prominently on Leonato’s house.
-Black culture in America is woven beautifully and seamlessly into the story: the women braiding hair in the opening scene, or the songs performed throughout; the African wedding dancers, and the broom placed at Claudio and Hero’s feet before their wedding vows.
-The soldiers returning from war carry protest signs reminiscent of the Black Lives Matter movement – the significance of which is brought back in a haunting, utterly stupefying way at the very end.
+Black culture in America is woven beautifully and seamlessly into the story: with the women braiding hair in the opening scene, or the songs performed throughout; with the African-inspired wedding dancers, and the broom placed at Claudio and Hero’s feet before their wedding vows.
+The soldiers returning from war carry banners reminiscent of the Black Lives Matter movement – the significance of which is brought back in a haunting, utterly stupefying way at the very end.

 But the most monumental twist, the one that takes it from a great production to an unforgettable performance, takes place in the final few minutes of the show.
 It’s so jaw-dropping that it may even redefine the entire play for you.
 It will leave you reeling with the fresh perspective on everything you’d just watched on stage.
 And it’s worth a trip to Central Park, no matter how long the line, to get to see it for yourself.